 A call option is when you bet that a stock price will be above a certain price on a certain date.
 For example, if the Apple stock price is $100, you’re going to place a bet that Apple stock price will be at least $110 by, let’s say, September 2018.
 So, if the Apple stock price is above $110 by September 2018, you make money.
 The $110 stock price is also called the strike price.

 *Note: The strike price is simply the minimum amount that a stock needs to be at before the option expiration date.

 A put option is the exact inverse opposite of what a call option is.
 You’re placing a bet that a stock price will drop to a certain price by a certain date.
 If the Apple stock price is $150 and you bet that it’s going to be under $130 a share by October 2018.
 If the Apple stock price drops below $130 by October 2018, you make money.

 Now that we’ve learned the definition of put and call options, let’s have a more in-depth look at how the call and put options work.
 In this regard, we’re going to look at understanding how to buy call options.

 Long Call Options Strategy

 The long call option strategy is the simplest options strategy.
 When you go long, you buy a call option with the expectation that the stock price will rise past the strike price before the expiration date.

-In our base case scenario, we’re going to look at buying 50 call option of XYZ stock (see diagram below).
+In our bast case scenario, we’re going to look at buying 50 call option of XYZ stock (see diagram below).

 The point where the payoff diagram pivots and moves higher is the point where you’ll start gaining a profit.
 Your expectation is that the stock price is well above the $40 price sometime in the future before the expiration date.